ygyryn/devdocs/page-builder/configurations/server-side-rendered-previews.md

 </type>
 ```

-## Step 3: Submit an HTTP request to the preview controller
+## Submit an HTTP request to the preview controller

 To invoke the renderer from the stage, submit an HTTP request to the PageBuilder preview controller: